amazon-archives/amazon-cognito-identity-js/README.md

         });
 ```

-**Use case 18.** List all devices for an authenticated user.
+**Use case 18.** List all remembered devices for an authenticated user.
 In this case, we need to pass a limit on the number of devices retrieved at a time and a pagination token is returned to make subsequent calls.
 The pagination token can be subsequently pasesed.
 When making the first call, the pagination token should be null.

 ```javascript